-Attendance or participation in distance education courses is defined as completing and submitting academic work.
-At the semester start, students must complete the course-specific academic work by the deadline to remain enrolled in each distance course.
-Failure to meet this requirement will result in being withdrawn from the course at the student's expense.
+Attendance or participation in the online portion of distance education courses is defined as submitting academic work.
+At the semester start, students are required to complete course-specific academic work by the census date to remain enrolled in the course.

-Simply clicking into a Blackboard site or related application does not constitute attendance.
-Students should reference distance education materials and their course-specific syllabi for more detailed requirements for active and appropriate participation in distance education courses.
+Clicking into a Blackboard site does not qualify as attendance in a distance education course.
+Students should refer to their course's syllabi for more detailed requirements regarding active participation in their distance education course.
+Students who do not meet the attendance policy requirement in their distance education course may be withdrawn by the instructor from the course.

-When students do not meet attendance standards in distance education courses as set forth in distance education materials and course-specific syllabi, students will be dropped from the course with the outcomes as described for traditional students.

 A student may be suspended from a course for disciplinary reasons at any point during a course.
-If a student wishes to appeal an instructor's decision to withdraw him for absences, the student should follow the grade appeals procedure guided by the form posted on the Registrar's web page.
+If a student wishes to appeal an instructor's decision to withdraw them for absences, the student should follow the grade appeals procedure guided by the form posted on the Registrar's web page.
 Disciplinary withdrawals may be appealed through the procedures outlined under student rights (disciplinary procedures).